SHOP4CF/communication-docs/docs/partners/TECNALIA/AR_Manual_Editor.md

 By TECNALIA

-_Text in italics are comments.
-Please remove them._

 ### Purpose

-_Describe the purpose of this component in 1-2 sentences.
-Please focus especially on what the component takes as its input, what added value it produces, and what is its output._

-This component takes ..., calculates ..., and returns ...
+This component provides a Mixed Reality (MR) simulator for operator/worker asistance in customised product assembly process.
+Based on recognition of objects, it calculates a sequence of operations and returns a MR guidance to operators.

 ### Data interfaces

-_Describe what kind of input and output data is in use.
-Be detailed about the interpretation of your data.
-Instead of writing 'input data from 20 sensors', please specify.
-Add reference to some examples or attachments, if reasonable._

-_The provided information is to be the basis to identify opportunities for uniform data models across components._

-_The preliminary information is taken from the cross-WP questionnaires from spring 2020.
-Feel free to modify._

 Input and output data (but not user interfaces):

-1. INPUT: 3D objects, sequence of operations for the product assembly
+1. INPUT for EDITOR part: 3D objects, sequence of operations for the product assembly
-    - Format: JSON, XML, plain text, glb, jpg, png, mp4, pdf, etx ...
+    - Format: JSON, Images (jpg, png), audios (wav, mp3), 3d objects (glb), videos (mp4, avi, flv, mov, mpg), documents (pdf)
-    - Real-time constraints?
+    - Real-time constraints: Not applicable
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
+    - Expected data volume: less than 1MB
-    - ... _other details_

-1. INPUT: 3D/contect/image/BIDI/recognition
-    - Format: Camera stream ...
+1. INPUT for visualizator part: 3D/context/image/BIDI/recognition
+    - Format: JSON, Images (jpg, png), audios (wav, mp3), 3d objects (glb), videos (mp4, avi, flv, mov, mpg), documents (pdf)
-    - Real-time constraints?
+    - Real-time constraints: Light and patterns used for object recognition.
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
+    - Expected data volume: less than 1MB
-    - ... _other details_

-1. OUTPUT: Mixed Reality manual design tool for a specific product assembly process
+1. OUTPUT: Mixed Reality manual for a specific product assembly process
-    - Format: JSON, XML, plain text, glb, jpg, png, mp4, pdf, etc ...
+    - Format: JSON, Images (jpg, png), audios (wav, mp3), 3d objects (glb), videos (mp4, avi, flv, mov, mpg), documents (pdf)
-    - Real-time constraints?
+    - Real-time constraints: Not applicable
-    - Expected data volume?
-E.g. amount per unit of time, if makes sense
+    - Expected data volume: less than 1MB
-    - ... _other details_

-The input data will be taken from Component X of Partner Y and also from sensors available at Pilot Z. _Please update._
+The input data for EDITOR part will be provided by the user of the design tool.
+The input data for VISUALIZATOR part will be provided through object recognition using the camera in mobile or in the HUD.

-The output data will be pushed to Component X... or to system Y available at Pilot Z. _Please update._
+The output data will be pushed to a mobile device or a HUD used in the Pilot provided by SAG.